 - Line your baking pan with parchment paper!
 This step helps the cake to bake evenly, and it makes sure that your loaf cake will release easily from the pan.

 - Make sure that your butter is at room temperature.
-An hour or two before making this cake, take the butter out of the fridge and let it come to room temperature.
+An hour or two before making this cake, take the butter out of the fridge to let it reach room temperature.
 The butter should be soft to the touch.
-If your butter is too cold, it will be harder to mix and there will be lumps of butter in the dough.
+If it's too cold, it will be harder to mix, and lumps of butter will form in the cake batter.

 Faq's